centarro/commerce-docs/docs/v1/user-guide/products.md

 **Add Product Display**

 Navigate to the Content List screen and click "Add Content."
-This will then list all of the content types on your site.
+This will then list all the content types on your site.
 Our Product Display content type is the third one after a Commerce Kickstart install.
 Select it to create a new Product Display to attach our three products on.

 <ul class="screenshot_breadcrumbs">
   <li class="first">Administration</li>